m1k1o/neko/README.md

 - Start unmuted on reconnects.
 - Switched to the latest Firefox version instead of esr.
 - Fixed very fast scroll speed on macOS.

-### Roadmap & TODOs
-- Catch errors from gst pipeline, tell user if broadcast failed.
+- Broadcast pipeline errors are reported to the user.

 # Getting started & FAQ